GAM-team/GAM/docs/Users-Drive-Revisions.md

 ```
 When `select <DriveFileRevisionIDEntity>` is omitted, all revisions are updated.

+* `keepforever true` - Keep revision forever, even if it is no longer the head revision
+* `keepforever false` - Do not keep revision forever
 * `published true` - Publish these revision to the web
 * `published false` - Do not publish these revision to the web
 * `publishauto true` - Automaticaly publish subsequent revisions to the web